TLRKiliann/nextjs-ssr/README.md

 At the same time, NextJS keeps track of the new list of pre-rendered pages.
 Subsequent requests to the same path will serve the generated page, just like other pages pre-rendered at build time.

+We should use 'blocking':

+- Dev prefer the page to be load without a loading indicator.
+This helps avoid the layout shift.
+- Some crawlers did not support JavaScript.
+The loading page would be rendered and then the full page would be loaded which was causing a problem.

 ## SSR - CSR :

 As getStaticProps runs only on the server-side, it will never run on the client-side.
 It won’t even be included in the JS bundle for the browser, so you can write direct database queries without them being sent to browsers.